Convert an image to PDF on the iPhone and iPad

 1 2 3 4 5 6 | NSMutableData *pdfFile = [[NSMutableData alloc] init]; CGDataConsumerRef pdfConsumer = CGDataConsumerCreateWithCFData((CFMutableDataRef)pdfFile); // The page size matches the image, no white borders.
 CGRect mediaBox = CGRectMake(0, 0, pageWidth, pageHeight); CGContextRef pdfContext = CGPDFContextCreate(pdfConsumer, &mediaBox, NULL); |

-The PDF context is created, we can now perform the conversion:
+The PDF context is created, we can now perform the conversion based on image's orientation (mostly required by the images taken with the camera):

 The work is done, finalize the PDF file and release the used objects.